This FAQ article will tell you about the DC Heroes and Blood of Heroes tabletop RPGs. For more FAQ stuff, see our “FAQ central” article.

 Blood of Heroes Role-Playing Game : Special Edition , as published by Pulsar Games in 2000, is considered the standard version of the rules.
 The technical references are to this book.

 This set of rules is a moderate evolution over the DC Heroes 3rd edition rules.
 Writeups.org entries can thus mostly be read by people familiar with DC Heroes 3rd edition and, to a large extent, the 2nd edition (though we recommend getting Blood of Heroes : Special Edition).
-The Files section of the community site at Yahoo! has a paper about the differences between 2nd and 3rd.
+There exists a .rtf summary about the differences between 2nd and 3rd.

 We are proposing various systems evolutions in Skills, Powers, etc. that are used in Writeups.org profiles.
 These are documented in the various technical RPG articles on the site.